Jay-S9/cloud-security-architecture/01-security-copilot.md

 Banks require fast detection and response to prevent fraud, account takeover, and data breaches.

 AI-assisted investigation reduces response latency and human error in high-volume security environments.

+## Problem it solves
+Organizations face two major security challenges:
+- Increasing volume and complexity of cyberattacks
+- Shortage of skilled security analysts

+Security Copilot allows analysts to process security signals at machine speed, reducing mean time to respond (MTTR) and enabling faster containment of threats.